 - They both feature a latex-like layer, memory foam, and a zoned construction.

-- The Casper should ship to your house more quickly.
+- The Casper should ship to your house more quickly, because the Emma is made in Europe.

 - The Casper features an extra transition layer that is not found in the Emma.